SergeyKarpov914/PlatformProductDemo/README.md

 The Product Domain has features which can be attributed both to Platform and Product.
 I tend to think of Domain related more to Platform because there can be multiple Products built on the same Domain modules.
 Product Domain code change cadence is usually less intense than that of an Application.

 ## Repository structure

-This public repository is made not as a coding tutorial, but as an illustration of Platform-Product Solution Architecture.
-Anybody who might be interested in the implementation details, or possibly sees this  Solution Architecture as useful for their own projects, please contact me directly.

 The Platform can be used as a base for variety of products built for .Net runtime: